Skip to main content

 After completion of the qualifying examination process, the candidate, in consultation with their advisors, will select a dissertation research topic.
 The faculty will then approve a dissertation prospectus committee of at least three members, at least two of whom normally shall be members of the Department of Human Evolutionary Biology.
 The student, in consultation with their committee, will further develop the scope of the dissertation research topic.

-By no later than the end of the seventh semester, the candidate will submit a dissertation (or thesis) prospectus to this committee that embodies the general planning of the dissertation research work and shows what contribution it will make to the field.
+By no later than the end of the seventh term, the candidate will submit a dissertation (or thesis) prospectus to this committee that embodies the general planning of the dissertation research work and shows what contribution it will make to the field.
 The prospectus should give a concise statement of the problems being studied or hypotheses tested and a description of the manner in which the field or laboratory investigation will be carried out.
 The prospectus should conform to the format and length of an NSF Doctoral Dissertation Improvement Grant application.
 Ideally, the prospectus will also be a grant application.
-The candidate will meet with the dissertation prospectus committee to discuss the prospectus and consider any necessary revisions, including the possibility that an alternate prospectus would be required.
+The candidate will meet with the dissertation prospectus committee to discuss the prospectus and consider any necessary revisions including the possibility that an alternate prospectus would be required.

-Approval of a dissertation prospectus, including any revisions, is expected by the end of the sixth term in residence; failure to gain approval by the end of the seventh term may be grounds for dismissal from the program.
+Approval of a dissertation prospectus including any revisions is expected by the end of the sixth term in residence; failure to gain approval by the end of the seventh term may be grounds for dismissal from the program.

 The Dissertation and Defense

-The form of the dissertation may vary depending on the student’s research, but the content should ordinarily be substantive enough to represent or to produce at least three published articles.
+The form of the dissertation may vary depending on the student’s research but the content should ordinarily be substantive enough to represent or to produce at least three published articles.

-The dissertation defense consists of an oral presentation for a general audience followed by an oral examination attended by the dissertation committee and other interested faculty.
-Only after successful completion of this examination and the incorporation of any revisions required by the dissertation committee may a candidate’s dissertation be approved for submission to the FAS Registrar.
+The dissertation defense consists of an oral presentation for a general audience followed by an oral examination attended by the dissertation advisory committee and other interested faculty.
+Only after successful completion of this examination and the incorporation of any revisions required by the dissertation advisory committee may a candidate’s dissertation be approved for submission to the FAS Registrar.
 A complete draft of the dissertation must be submitted within five years after passing the qualifying examinations, and the dissertation approved within six years of passing those examinations.

 Failure to meet the deadline for completion may constitute grounds for dismissal from the program.
-Students may apply for readmission to the graduate program through the Graduate School.
+Students may apply for re-admission to the graduate program through the Graduate School.

 PhD dissertation manuscripts must conform to the requirements described online in the policy pages on dissertations